fb-pixel

 • too unapologetic

-At Musicians Institute London he walked in, plugged in, shredded 20 minutes non-stop, said “Any questions?”, smiled… and walked out.
+At Musicians Institute London, he walked in, plugged in, played for around twenty minutes, asked “Any questions?”, smiled, and walked out.

 No small talk.